 “[T]he failure modes of AI technologies are poorly understood.
 [Work to make AI more robust] is essential for the Department [of Defense] to deploy AI technologies, particularly to the tactical edge, where reliable performance is required.”

 One type of progress is on what is often referred to as AI safety research.
 As our profile on this problem explains, this subfield within computer science addresses the technical question of how to ensure advanced AI systems do what we want them to do without unwanted side-effects.
-It’s being studied by groups like Prof. Stuart Russell’s Centre on Human-compatible AI at University of Berkeley, OpenAI’s safety team, DeepMind’s safety team, Oxford University’s Future of Humanity Institute’s safety group,2 and MIRI.
+It’s being studied by groups like Prof. Stuart Russell’s Centre on Human-compatible AI at University of Berkeley, OpenAI’s safety team, DeepMind’s safety team, Oxford University’s Future of Humanity Institute’s safety group, and MIRI.

 The DeepMind safety team give a good high-level overview of the work required in this field in this post.
 An alternative landscape overview is given in ‘Concrete Problems in AI safety‘ (summary).
 We also have a podcast with OpenAI safety researcher Paul Christiano which goes into detail on his perspective of this field.

-The other type of progress required is on what OpenAI is calling the AI policy challenge.
-Below we list a non-exhaustive, partially-overlapping categorization of the issues central to the AI policy challenge that concern us most:3
+The other type of progress required is on what OpenAI has called the AI policy challenge.
+Below we list a non-exhaustive, partially-overlapping categorisation of the issues central to the AI policy challenge that concern us most:

 - Ensuring broad sharing of the benefits from developing powerful AI systems